The Last Tale of Nigel

 The End of an Era

-He wanders aimlessly beginning in the middle of the night, and keeps wandering until daylight comes.
+He wanders aimlessly starting sometime in the night, and keeps wandering until daylight comes.
 He has no destination – he just wanders and paces as if compelled.
 He sleeps for a little while and then begins to wander again.
 As he wanders he makes sweeping motions with his head, perhaps trying to see or listen for something.
 The house echos with the sound of his dragging paw, sometimes accompanied by the sickening sound of his head hitting a table leg or a wall.
 He is unable to judge distance; he does not know where his head and body are in relation to any given object.
 Sometimes when he stops pacing and stands still, his old legs refuse to stay under him.
 His eyes are now vacant, becoming void of expression.
 He is an old dog, a small reddish Norwich Terrier with a sweet face.
-He looks like our Nigel, but our Nigel left us a while ago...
+He looks like our Nigel, but our Nigel left us months ago...

-Nigel was the most exuberant of dogs – athletic, energetic and brilliant with a delightful sense of humor.
 Nigel loved people and by saying that, it does not begin to describe what I enjoyed for so many years.
 Nigel adored everyone and seemed confused when everyone did not adore him in return.
 This little old dog however much he looks like Nigel, bears no resemblance to that exuberant Nigel.
 This little old dog is confused and gets lost in his own home, and sometimes he does not recognize me.
 His tail has not wagged in months and he often moves away when a gentle hand reaches out to pet him.
 He now avoids people.

 Nigel was a fastidious dog, especially in his potty habits, but this little dog seems afraid to go outside at all, and he has lost his instinct to be clean.
 He has lost his "dogness," he is losing his sight, and he is losing his dignity.
 He exists but that is all.
 When he lost his best friend Divot, he seemed to have lost his purpose.
 His mind shut down, and his body soon began to follow.
 Though he is the last thread that connects us to a very special time in our lives, it is unfair to cling to him and burden him with that.
 He deserves better.